Xunnamius/black-flag/README.md

 }
 ```

-> Note that yargs also does its own internal error handling when parsing and
+> Note that yargs comes with its own internal argument validation and error
-> validating arguments. [`configureErrorHandlingEpilogue`][12] will not control
-> how yargs reports argument validation failures, nor should it.
+> handling logic that can be configured separately.

 ### A Pleasant Testing Experience ✨